makepanic/twemoji-clean/README.md

 A simple library that provides standard Unicode [emoji](http://en.wikipedia.org/wiki/Emoji) support across all platforms.

-**Twemoji v2.3** adheres to the [Unicode 10.0 draft spec](http://unicode.org/versions/Unicode10.0.0/) and supports the [Emoji 5.0 draft spec](http://unicode.org/reports/tr51/proposed.html)
+**Twemoji v2.4** adheres to the [Unicode 10.0 spec](http://unicode.org/versions/Unicode10.0.0/) and supports the [Emoji 5.0 spec](http://unicode.org/reports/tr51/)

-The Twemoji library offers support for **2,661** emojis, including skin tone and gender modifiers.
+The Twemoji library offers support for **2,685** emojis, including skin tone and gender modifiers.

+#### Please note
+The files in the root folder in this project are deprecated and listed for CDN and historical reasons.

+Please use the files for the current version (2) instead, located under the folder `./2/`.

 ## CDN Support